ai4ce/V2X-Sim/README.md

 ## Benchmark

 We implement when2com, who2com, V2VNet, lowerbound and upperbound benchmark experiments on our datasets.
-You are welcome to go to [detection](./det), [segmentation](./seg) and [tracking](track) to find them.
+You are welcome to go to `README` files in [detection](https://github.com/coperception/coperception/tree/master/tools/det), [segmentation](https://github.com/coperception/coperception/tree/master/tools/seg) and [tracking](https://github.com/coperception/coperception/tree/master/tools/track) to find them.